Egypt-Open-Source/WebGetter/README.md

 > When you add a website link you must add website secure at the first as **http/https** and you must add **www** too, But remember when you get **GitHub pages** source code don't add **www**.
 <br>

-- After you add the link and press the enter tool will be saved the source code at a folder named like website name.
+- After you add the link and press enter the tool will save the source code at a folder named as website name.

 <div align="center">
   <img src="images/sc_saved.png" width="200%" alt="banner">